Trump is rapidly making it clear that he is determined to not only wage war on the environment, but also on Environmental Agencies and employees.

 “This episode suggests that federal civil servants must now screen factual information for potential political sensitivity prior to public release,” stated PEER Executive Director Jeff Ruch, questioning whether the Trump “social media guidance” had been reduced to writing.
 “Based on the nervous chatter we are hearing from agency employees, there is already a distinct chilling effect – and perhaps that is precisely the new White House’s intent.”

-Category: Featured, Indigenous Peoples, Social Media News Tags: Dallas Goldtooth, Department of Health and Human Services, Environmental Protection Agency, indigenous environmental network, the Department of Agriculture, the Interior Department, tom goldtooth, trump
+Category: Featured, Fracking, Tar Sands & Pipelines, Indigenous Peoples, Protests & Resistance, Social Media News Tags: Dallas Goldtooth, Department of Health and Human Services, Environmental Protection Agency, indigenous environmental network, pipeline, resistance, the Department of Agriculture, the Interior Department, tom goldtooth, trump

 266 Elmwood Ave., Suite 307 Buffalo, NY 14222+1.716.931.5833